AfvanMoopen/Cryptopals/README.md

 ### Cryptopals -  Solutions

-*Note:The SOUTIONS are available in src directory along with some madatory scripts everything in ##PYTHON .*
+*Note:The SOUTIONS are available in src directory along with some mandatory scripts everything in ##PYTHON .*